fhightower/fhightower.github.io/content/posts/2019-reading-list.md

 - The Epistle of Barnabas
 - The First Epistle of Clement to the Corinthians
 - Computing Machinery and Intelligence
+- The Death of Ivan Ilych (and other short stories by Leo Tolstoy)

 Many more...